MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Start-Job.md

 jobs.
 For information about how to use `Start-Job` to start jobs with custom types, see the help documents for the job type feature.

+The default working directory for jobs is hardcoded.
+The Windows default is `$HOME\Documents` and on Linux or macOS the default is `$HOME`.
+The script code running in the background job needs to manage the working directory as needed.

 ## EXAMPLES

 ### Example 1: Start a background job